 Our consulting services include meeting with foundation boards and staff and reviewing and analyzing foundation operations, grant making procedures, and public relations.
 We also conduct performance reviews and board retreats.

-Performance Review - Intensive four-day onsite review of all foundation operations, focusing on grantmaking, Board concerns, administration, staffing, development and fiscal health.
+Intensive four-day onsite review of all foundation operations, focusing on grantmaking, board concerns, administration, staffing, development and fiscal health.
 Visit is followed by an extensive written report on findings and recommendations.
-The days are full and intense with the result being new enthusiasm, new expectations and new ideas.

-Board Retreats - Facilitating Board Retreats, for one-half day to full day.
+Facilitating board retreats, for one-half day to full day.
 Work through issues facing foundations, including growth, community outreach, and grantmaking.
 Results of retreats include critique of foundation’s work, new insights for change and recommendations for the future.